 Some useful tips to beat creative burnout to a pulp

-We’ve all been there: constant juggling of priorities, emails & text flying at you with a staggering speed, calculating if you have enough time to finish all 143 tasks…
+We’ve all been there: constant juggling of priorities, emails & texts flying at you with a staggering speed, calculating if you have enough time to finish all 143 tasks…

 Burnout is no stranger to any creative professional out there.
 And the pandemic also added sufficient fuel to that bonfire, leaving many people fried from shuffling their work, parenting, caregiving, and generating new ideas daily.

-And we think it’s time to take are a more preventive approach to burnout.
+And we think it’s time to take a more preventive approach to burnout.